Have your say on the district’s conservation areas

 In addition, we have also produced Conservation Area Appraisals and Management Plans for two existing conservation areas - Horbury and Ossett.
 This review includes some amendments to the conservation area boundaries.

-A six-week public consultation is launching on Thursday 16 October and ends on Thursday 27 November 2025.
+A six-week public consultation is now open and closes on Thursday 27 November 2025.

-You can find out more and share your views from 16 October 2025 here Current Planning Policy Consultations - Wakefield Council.
+You can find out more and share your views at Current Planning Policy Consultations - Wakefield Council.
 Hard copies of the documents are also available for inspection from libraries at Horbury, Ossett, Castleford and Hemsworth or from reception at Wakefield One, Burton Street, Wakefield, WF1 2EB.

 Or contact us by email wdlp@wakefield.gov.uk or by post to: